Best iPhones for Seniors in 2025

-Combining sleek design with surprisingly intuitive interfaces, iPhones are potentially the ideal phone for your older loved ones, and in my experience, I’ve been surprised how easily flip phone users were able to adapt to an iPhone’s controls.
+Contrary to popular opinion, surveys have found that 79 percent of Americans ages 65 or older own smartphones.1 Combining sleek design with surprisingly intuitive interfaces, iPhones could be the ideal phone for your older loved ones.
+In my experience, I’ve been surprised by how easily flip phone users were able to adapt to an iPhone’s controls.

-That said, there are over 15 different generations of iPhone, and within each generation, there are several models with slightly different specifications.
+There are over 15 generations of iPhone, however, and within each generation there are several models with slightly different specifications.
 After months of testing, I’ve come up with five of my favorites.
-Whether you’re looking for a budget-friendly iPhone or one with a camera that can put a DSLR to shame, this list has the iPhone for you.
+Whether you’re looking for a budget-friendly iPhone or one with a high-definition camera, this list has a pick for you.

 Pro Tip: With an iPhone, you’ll have your choice of networks.
-To find plans with unlimited talk, text, and data for $30 per month, read our rundown of the best cell phone plans for seniors.
+To find plans with unlimited talk, text and data for $30 per month, read my rundown of the best cell phone plans for seniors.

 The Best iPhones for Seniors